pasqualerossi/42-School-Exam-Rank-02/README.md

 # Exam Details

 The Exam has 4 questions total.
-A random question is picked from each level (1-4).
-If you fail the exam, then you will restart at Level 1 again, when you retake the exam next time.
+A random question is picked from each level below.
+If you fail the exam, you will restart at Level 1 again, when you retake the exam next time.

 # Exam Questions